VEG Phase Instructions

 What is the best way to yield more cannabis?

 One of the best ways to yield more cannabis is to set up two grow tents.
-Ideally the tents are next to each other, but they don’t have to be.
+You can put your tents next to each other, but they don’t have to be side by side.
 While one tent is VEG phase (18 / 6) , your other tent is in FLOWER phase (12 / 12).
 So as soon as you harvest from your FLOWER phase tent, you can immediately flip your VEG phase tent to FLOWER phase, and begin a new VEG phase crop too.
 Two tents will greatly improve your yields!

 Marc Eden’s DIY Cannabis Cultivation Book For Beginners